 Consent to Search Form

-I,voluntarily con (student's name) school security guard of (list place or i isent to a search by a school official and/or
+I, me) nsent to a search by a school official and/or item to be searched)

 I authorize the school official and/or security guard to seize any item that violates a criminal law or school rule or provides evidence of a criminal law or school rule violation.
 My voluntary consent is not the result of fraud, duress, fear, or intimidation.

 School Official Name and Title School Official Signature

 Date

 Student Name Student Signature

 Date